 Domestic partner benefits are available only for employees who are active after July 1, 2001.
 A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner.
-See "If you have a domestic partner" in the section regarding Beneficiary designations for death benefits paid if you die before your benefit commencement date above.
+See "Beneficiary designations for death benefits paid if you die before your benefit commencement date" above.

 If you die after becoming vested but before payments start and you are married or have a domestic partner, your spouse or domestic partner will be eligible to receive a survivor benefit from the Plan.
-No survivor benefits are payable if you are unmarried, do not have a domestic partner, or not vested at the time of your death.
+See "Beneficiary designations for death benefits paid if you die before your benefit commencement date," above.
+No survivor benefits are payable if you are unmarried or not vested at the time of your death.

 Domestic partner benefits are available only for employees who are active after July 1, 2001.
-A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner (see "If you have a domestic partner" in the section regarding Beneficiary designations for death benefits paid if you die before your benefit commencement date above).
+A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner.
+See "Beneficiary designations for death benefits paid if you die before your benefit commencement date" above.

+In general, the benefit becomes payable as early as the date you would have reached age 55 with at least 10 years of vesting service.
 The benefit will equal 50% of the benefit you would have received had you retired with a 50% joint and survivor annuity in effect on the day before your death.
-Payments can begin as early as the first day of the month after your date of death.
+Payments to your spouse or domestic partner can begin as early as the first day of the month after the later of the date you would have reached age 55 or the date of your death.
 The survivor benefit is payable even if you die after leaving the Company, provided your benefit payments did not begin.